A binary model of long period radio transients and white dwarf pulsars: Results

-GPM\,J1839$-$10 is the longest lived LPT known, exhibiting a 22-minute period with sporadic pulses observed across 36 years of archival radio data \cite{Hurleywalker2023}.
-In a coordinated campaign using MeerKAT, ASKAP, and VLA in 2024, we identified a higher-order periodicity: pulses cluster in double groups occurring every $\sim$8.75\,hr.
-We interpret this as the orbital period \gpmlptT{}, which we are able to measure to such low uncertainty by taking advantage of the 36 year baseline.
+In a coordinated campaign using MeerKAT, ASKAP, and VLA in 2024, we obtained a near-contiguous 36 hour track of \gpmlpt{}, in which we identified a higher-order periodicity: pulses cluster in paired groups occurring every $\sim$8.75\,hr.
+We interpret this as an orbital period \gpmlptT{}, which we are able to measure to such low uncertainty by taking advantage of the 36 year baseline (see \autoref{subsec:timing_analysis}).

-Folding the data over this 8.75\,hr modulation period and the previously reported 22-minute period ($P_A$)\cite{Hurleywalker2023}, as well as the derived beat period ($P_B$), reveals in \autoref{fig:period_comparison} that the pulse substructure aligns between pulses with \gpmlptPb{}, rather than \gpmlptPa{}.
-The substructure timescale of $\sim$50 s is consistent throughout the archival data, first discovered by autocorrelation between pulses \cite{Hurleywalker2023}, and folding on $P_B$ reveals further correlation and vertical alignment of the brightest peaks.
-This suggests that $P_B$ corresponds to the true spin period of the white dwarf (while $P_A$ is a spin-orbit beat period) inviting its interpretation as the cross-section of the radio beam.
+Folding the data over this 8.75\,hr modulation period and the previously reported\cite{2023Natur.619..487H} 22-minute period ($P_1$), as well as the beat period ($P_2$) between $P_1$ and $P_\text{orb}$, creates the dynamic pulse profiles in \autoref{fig:period_comparison}, revealing that the pulse substructure aligns between pulses with \gpmlptPb{}, rather than \gpmlptPa{}.
+The substructure timescale of $\sim$50 s is consistent throughout the archival data, first discovered by autocorrelation between pulses \cite{2023Natur.619..487H}, and folding on $P_2$ reveals further correlation and vertical alignment of the brightest peaks.
+This suggests that $P_2$ corresponds to the true spin period of the white dwarf (while $P_1$ is a spin-orbit beat period) inviting its interpretation as the cross-section of the radio beam.
+Unfortunately, none of these periodicities could be confirmed in the optical bands (as for other LPTs) since the high absorption within the Galaxy prevented a firm optical identification.
+The identification of $P_2$ as the spin period is further corroborated by the agreement of the proposed model with its associated dynamic pulse profile, as opposed to $P_1$, as well as the separation of the orthogonal polarisation modes in spin phase.

-The phase difference between the left and right pulse groups cannot be attributed to the difference in light travel time between orbital phases because that would be on the order of seconds for an orbit of this size, not minutes.
-Instead, we interpret the groups as arising from the intersections of the M dwarf's highly inclined orbit with the cone traced out by the WD's magnetic pole.
-This explains both the intermittency and the phase delay between pulse groups.
-Our geometric model reproduces the observed dynamic pulse profile as shown in \autoref{fig:period_b_predicted_flux} when fitted using a Markov chain Monte Carlo method, with best-fit parameters indicating a near-perpendicular orbital inclination \gpmlpti{}.
-The modelled pulse groups are the regions where the $\beta_\text{MD}$ contours cut into the central column of the $\beta$ colour map --- where the Earth, MD, and WD pole are sufficiently aligned.
-No good fit exists for $P_A$ as the spin period.